What is Oxandrin?

 a history of stroke or blood clots;

-FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
-Do not use oxandrolone if you are pregnant.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control while you are using this medicine.
+This medicine can harm an unborn baby or cause birth defects.
+Do not use if you are pregnant.
+Use effective birth control and tell your doctor right away if you become pregnant during treatment.

 It is not known whether oxandrolone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.